Joacodef/CT-RATE_classifier/README.md

 1.  **`CTMetadataDataset`**: Reads a row from a data split CSV (e.g., `train_fold_0.csv`) and retrieves the file path for the corresponding CT volume.
 It is completely label-agnostic.

 2.  **`monai.PersistentDataset` (The Disk Cache)**:

       * Receives the file path from the previous step.
       * Applies the computationally expensive preprocessing transforms (resampling, intensity clipping, etc.).
       * Saves the processed tensor to a cache directory on disk.
 The cache location is determined by a unique hash of the preprocessing transforms, ensuring that any change to the pipeline automatically creates a new, separate cache.
-    * A custom `KeyCleanerD` transform ensures only the essential data (`image` and `image_meta_dict`) is saved, keeping the cache minimal and efficient.
       * On subsequent epochs, it reads the processed tensor directly from the disk, saving significant time.

 3.  **`LabelAttacherDataset`**: This custom wrapper takes the processed image tensor from the cache and, using the index, finds the corresponding row in the master labels CSV (`paths.labels.all`) to attach the correct pathology labels.